- Cancer Information

 - whether one or both breasts are affected

 - whether you need radiation therapy or have already had it

 - whether you smoke – this affects the type of flap you can have, as some types of operations are more likely to have complications in smokers or women who have recently quit.

-You may be able to have a mastectomy that preserves the skin or nipple (called skin-sparing mastectomy or nipple-sparing mastectomy).
+You may be able to have a mastectomy that preserves the skin, or both the skin and nipple (called skin-sparing mastectomy or nipple-sparing mastectomy).

 In these operations the breast tissue is removed, but most or all of the skin (and sometimes the nipple) is preserved.
-This often makes the reconstruction appear more natural and any scars are usually less visible.
+This often makes the reconstruction look more natural and any scars are usually less visible.
 Some type of immediate reconstruction is also performed at the same time as the mastectomy to fill out the skin.

 These operations are not suitable for all types of breast cancer, so you should discuss this option with your breast cancer surgeon.